nav9/ffmpegProfilerFindingOptimalSettings/README.md

 To install required packages, use: `pip install -r requirements.txt`.
 (There are also automated tools like pipreqs, pipreqsnb or pigar, which can install the required packages).

 * `pip install ffmpeg-quality-metrics==3.0.0` for [image quality metrics](https://github.com/slhck/ffmpeg-quality-metrics).
 Also make sure `ffmpeg` and `ffprobe` are installed.
-* For future trials: `pip install sewar` could also be attempted for image quality metrics.
+* For future trials: `pip install sewar==0.4.5` could also be attempted for image quality metrics.
 * `pip3 install opencv-contrib-python==4.5.5.62` for extracting frames from videos.

 # Running the test cases